SchmEva357/AI-powered-modeling-hydrology/README.md

 # ds-modeling-pipeline

+Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.

+There are two ways to do it:
+* In Jupyter Notebooks:
-Skeleton project for building a simple model in python script This is the simplest way to do it.
-We train a simple model in the jupyter notebook, where we select only some features and do minimal cleaning.
-The output is then stored in simple python scripts.
+    We train a simple model in the [jupyter notebook](notebooks/EDA-and-modeling.ipynb), where we select only some features and do minimal cleaning.
+The hyperparameters of feature engineering and modeling will be logged with MLflow

+* With Python scripts:
+    The [main script](modeling/train.py) will go through exactly the same process as the jupyter notebook and also log the hyperparameters with MLflow

 Data used is the [coffee quality dataset](https://github.com/jldbc/coffee-quality-database).

-##

-Requirements:
+## Requirements:

 - pyenv with Python: 3.8.5

 ### Setup

-Same procedure as last time...

 Use the requirements file in this repo to create a new environment.